This team consists of the Analytical Technology and Screening and the Structure-Based Drug Design research groups.

 In addition, mechanistic endpoint assays are developed to support the CTU's drug discovery projects into clinical evaluation.
 These assays include, high-throughput phenotypic assays based on standard ELISA methodology and high content imaging assays based on the use of the InCell analyser.

 Structure-Based Drug Design Research Group

 The Structure-Based Drug Design group is a joint initiative between the Divisions of Structural Biology and Cancer Therapeutics and consists of protein biochemists and protein crystallographers.
-The group has strong links with Medicinal Chemistry, In Silico Medicinal Chemistry and BiologytTeams within the CRUK Cancer Therapeutics Unit and with the other crystallography team within the Division of Structural Biology.
+The group has strong links with Medicinal Chemistry, In Silico Medicinal Chemistry and Biology teams within the CTU, and with the other crystallography team within the Division of Structural Biology.

 The team uses biophysical techniques such as Tm-shift assays, Surface Plasmon Resonance, Isothermal Titration Calorimetry and High-Throughput X-ray Crystallography to characterise protein-ligand interactions of hit matter resulting from our fragment and high-throughput screens and continue to investigate these interactions as the hits progress to advanced inhibitors.

 The activities of the Hit Discovery and Structural Design Team are underpinned by a state-of-the art protein production capability which is responsible for cloning, expression and purification of recombinant protein targets for the biophysical characterisation and X-ray crystallography as well as for the biochemical assays carried out in the Analytical Technology and Screening group.
 The team is experienced in construct design and has its own E. coli and insect cell expression facilities and a protein purification laboratory.